OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/api/educationschool_post_users.md

 # Add educationUser to an educationSchool

-Add a user to a school.
+Add a user from the root user collection to a school.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).